A compact model of Escherichia coli core and biosynthetic metabolism: Introduction

 \section{Introduction}

-Metabolic models are a valuable tool for biologists and biotechnologists aiming to elucidate and engineer cell metabolism \cite{sarkar_engineering_2019,gu_current_2019,lu_silico_2023}.
+Metabolic models are a valuable tool for biologists and biotechnologists who want to elucidate and engineer cell metabolism \cite{sarkar_engineering_2019,gu_current_2019,lu_silico_2023}.
 In their simplest form, such models encode basic biochemical knowledge, such as network structure, reaction stoichiometries, or known reaction directionalities, in a structured and standardised format.
-However, the scope of these models is often wider, including information about catalysing enzymes and kinetic parameters, as well as annotations that link model elements to external databases.
-The fast development of high-throughput experimental and computational pipelines has led to genome-scale reconstructions of metabolism now existing for a wide range of microorganisms of interest \cite{gu_current_2019, fang_reconstructing_2020}.
+However, the scope of these models is often wider, including information on catalysing enzymes and kinetic parameters, as well as annotations that link model elements to external databases.
+Rapid development of high-throughput experimental and computational pipelines has led to genome-scale metabolic network reconstructions now existing for a wide range of microorganisms \cite{gu_current_2019, fang_reconstructing_2020}.
 One of them, \textit{Escherichia coli}, has been the most studied prokaryotic organism and, as such, its metabolism has been the subject of extensive modelling efforts spanning over three decades \cite{reed_thirteen_2003, feist_genomescale_2007,orth_comprehensive_2011,monk_iml1515_2017}.
 In particular, for the common laboratory strain \textit{E.~coli} K-12 MG1655, the most recent genome-scale reconstruction, \textit{i}ML1515, accounts for 2712 enzyme-catalysed reactions mapped in detail to 1515 genes \cite{monk_iml1515_2017}.